FL STUDIO BASICS

 This section covers:

-- Instruments - Instruments make the sounds used in a song and are loaded in the Channel Window.
+- Instruments - Instrument plugins make the sounds used in a song and are loaded in the Channel Rack.
 In the

 - There are several ways to load a new instrument, the first two below will auto-name and auto-route the instrument to the Mixer track:

 - Add menu - Use the Add menu.

 - Replace an existing instrument channel - Right-click on a Channel button and select 'Replace >' from the pop-up context menu.